hraberg/enumerable/README.markdown

 #### lambda.weaving - transforms expressions into anonymous inner classes

-This layer uses ASM, and is directed by the annotations *@LambdaParameter*, and *@NewLambda* and the class *Unused* (for parameters).
+This layer uses ASM, and is directed by the annotations *@LambdaParameter* and *@NewLambda*.
 It's not coupled to the layer above, and you can build your own bridge layer by using these annotations.

 #### lambda - simple functional programming constructs